roe-dl/weewx-photovoltaics/README.md

 `pmGridEnergyL3` | kWh | electricity meter at phase L3 *)

-*) upwards counting for getting energy from the grid, downwards counting for sending energy into the grid, even negative values are possible
+*) upwards counting for getting energy from the grid, downwards counting for feeding energy into the grid, even negative values are possible

 ### myPV ACTHOR